 Why are bees Dangerous?

 - Bee stings can cause allergic reactions in certain people.
-Being stung by a bee or numerous bees can have significant implications if an EpiPen is not used in time or if medical assistance is not readily available.
+In addition, being stung by a bee or numerous bees can have significant implications if an EpiPen is not used in time or if medical assistance is not readily available.

 - Bee stings are incredibly unpleasant.